Trauma & Bio-Hazard Restoration Services

 Any decomposing organic material should be contained and removed.
 Cleaning up the surrounding area may range from using disinfectants to tearing out and replacing building materials.

-Disinfection with medical-grade solutions is the best method for eliminating the biohazard risk posed by pathogens found in blood.
+Disinfection with medical-grade solutions is the best method for eliminating the biohazard risk posed by pathogens found in blood such as bacteria and viruses.
 Consumer-grade cleaning products may not be as effective as professional biohazard cleanups and restoration supplies.

 Proper cleanup protocols for industrial spills depends entirely on the chemicals involved.
 Certified cleanup professionals can recommend the right methods for containing the spread of chemicals and reducing exposure risk.